 “You need to listen to patients and understand how to gain their trust so they tell you what’s bothering them,” Dr. Fuchs explains.

 A commitment to lifelong learning is also important.
 For those who plan to operate their own practices, a solid foundation in some other disciplines is also critical.

 “You need some business skills if you’re going to work for yourself,” Dr. Fuchs notes.
 It’s worth taking some business courses to make sure you’re prepared.

 “You need some business skills if you’re going to work for yourself.”

 What is the job outlook for internists?

-As for how to secure an internal medicine position, you should be thinking about it while completing residency.
 “That's an important place where you can make connections and potentially land your first job as an internist,” Dr. Fuchs says.
 From there, you’ll be on the path to a lasting and rewarding career.

 Pursue an impactful career in internal medicine